Alec Baldwin says he's confident he's not at fault in 'Rust' shooting

 Why is he speaking out now?

-Baldwin told Stephanopoulos he was talking now – even though he is named in two civil lawsuits already and police have not issued a final report to the district attorney – to combat "a number of misconceptions" about what happened.
+Baldwin told Stephanopoulos he was talking now — even though he has already been named in two civil lawsuits and police have not issued a final report to the district attorney — to combat "a number of misconceptions" about what happened.

-• He stressed he was a "purely creative producer," who focused only on casting and the script, not who was hired in technical jobs or why.
+• He stressed he was a "purely creative producer," who focused only on casting and the script and not on who was hired in technical jobs or why.

 • He said he hadn't been told of any safety concerns on the film's set before the accident.